Weakfish Show Up!! • Bluefish On The Grill • Fluke Arrive • Porgies Are Big!

 Posted by Pablo Salinas on

-Breaking news: big time weakfish run going on now!!! lots of fish up to 28 inches.
+Breaking news: weakfish run going on now!!! lots of fish up to 28 inches.

 Weakfish catches have also been reported by the Smith Point County Park bridge and in the narrow's by Moriches.
+Also, anlers are catching "weaks' at Robert Moses State Park.
 Anglers fishing for Porgy's also have a chance of hooking a spring run "tide-runner."
 Try drifting a small pink rubber Shad on a Hi-Lo rig tipped with a Squid Strip or a whole Sandworm to score at this time of year.
 Weakfish are excellent table fare.

 Weakfish have been found along the Great South BayNorth Shore as well as peconic bay.
 A bucktail rig and gulp will also work for weakfish.
 A good bait for both of these fish would be spearing and squid strips.

-Popular Weakfish lures are Small soft plastics and swimming plugs like the sp minnow, redfins and mag darters and tins are all great choices.
+Popular Weakfish lures are Small soft plastics and swimming plugs like the Joe Baggs Swarters redfins and mag darters and tins are all great choices.
 "Weakfish also known as sea trout, The weakfish also have a very fragile mouth, making it hard for anglers to keep them from spitting the hook."
 Your allowed 1 Weakfish per day at a minimum size of 16"

-The Striped Bass fishing has continued to get better in the eastern bays with reports coming in from the local docks as well as from the boat guys.
-While most of the fish are still schoolies some decent size keepers heve been increasing in the mix.
+The Striped Bass fishing has continued to get better in the eastern bays with reports coming in from the local area as reported from the boat guys.
+While most of the fish are varied in sizes, with keepers have been increasing in the mix.
 Swimming plugs and soft plastics continue to be very effective on these spring fish as well Sandworms, Fresh Clams and Bunker Chunks.
-Bunker seem to be the bait of choice for the bigger fish, probably due to the amount of Bunker that are in the Bay.
+Bunker seem to be the bait of choice for the bigger fish.

 Follow us on Instagram

 The early Fluke season has rewarded anglers with some decent catches of these tasty fish.
 You can't be successful unless you get out there and try.
-We have gotten reports of keepers mixed in with shorts from Moriches, Fire Island, as well as in the Peconics.
-Squid and Spearing combo fished on a bucktail or Gulp have both been successful.
+We have gotten reports of keepers mixed in with shorts from Moriches (Narrow Bay) , Fire island, as well as in the Peconic Bays.Using bait likea Squid and Spearing combo fished on a bucktail or Gulp have both been successful.
 For Larger Fish try using some whole small Squid with larger Spearing.
-Keep in mind that their has been a change in the fluke regulations this year, Fluke must be 18-1/2" and their is a 4 fish daily limit per angler.
+Keep in mind that their has been a change in the fluke regulations this year, Fluke must be 19" and there is a 3 fish daily limit per angler.

 Follow us on twitter: